-To form an opinion on the ideal skill set of the bank's governing body, the outgoing Board of Directors drew up a list of the professional requirements that individual company directors would have to meet to enable the Board as a whole to optimise its performance.
-The above-mentioned list of professional requirements was drawn up taking due account of regulatory provisions, the Guidelines on Internal Governance (GL44) issued by the European Banking Authority (EBA) on 27 September 2011, the recommendations set forth in the Corporate Governance Code for Listed Companies in respect of appointments to various committees, as well as system-wide best practices.
+To define the ideal qualitative composition of the Board of Directors, a list has been drawn up of the professional skill set the Board members as a whole should have to enable the Board to best carry out its tasks.
+The above-mentioned list of skills was drawn up taking due account of regulatory provisions, the Guidelines on Internal Governance issued by the European Banking Authority (EBA) on 26 September 2017, the recommendations set forth in the Corporate Governance Code for Listed Companies in respect of appointments to various committees, as well as system-wide best practices.